mainlp/convert-qcri-4dialects/README.md

 This script converts the [Four Arabic Dialects POS tagged Dataset](https://github.com/qcri/dialectal_arabic_resources) ([released under the Apache License 2.0](https://alt.qcri.org/resources/da_resources/); article: [Darwish ea 2018](https://aclanthology.org/L18-1015/)) to [UPOS](https://universaldependencies.org/u/pos/) tags.

 It was used for the paper *Does manipulating tokenization aid cross-lingual transfer?
-A study on POS tagging for non-standardized languages* (Blaschke ea, VarDial 2023, link to come).
+A study on POS tagging for non-standardized languages* (Blaschke ea, VarDial 2023, [link](https://aclanthology.org/2023.vardial-1.5/)).

 The resulting files have one token per line, with empty lines indicating sentence boundaries.
 Tokens are annotated like this: